oehf/ipf/src/site/markdown/migration-3.4.md

 The following backwards-incompatible changes were done:

+* `org.openehealth.ipf.commons.ihe.fhir.CamelFhirServlet` needs to be initialized with a fhirVersion ('DSTU2_HL7ORG' or 'DSTU3')
 * `org.openehealth.ipf.commons.ihe.fhir.FhirSearchParameters` defined a new method `getIncludeSpec()` in order to store `_include` and `_revinclude` response modifiers

 While adding FHIR-based IHE transactions for the STU3 version of FHIR, it became necessary to split up modules into